cognitonow/studio/application-guide.md

 # Application Guide

 This document provides a comprehensive overview of the Beauty Book application, detailing its page structure, user roles, core principles, and AI-driven workflows.
+For a detailed mapping of which data functions power each page, please see `page-data-map.md`.

 ---